Khovanov complexes of rational tangles: Khovanov complexes of rational tangles

-Here a dash denotes a backwards arrow, and we have adopted the convention $r = s'$.
-In general, the morphism string of the Khovanov complex of a rational tangle is a word in the letters $\left\{ a,a',b,b',c,c',d,d',s,r \right\}$.

 Strictly speaking, the morphism string of a zig-zag complex isn't well defined -- it depends on which $z$-end one starts at -- but we'll adopt the convention that we begin at the $z$-end with the lowest homological height, if the two differ.
-(Our main result in this section doesn't depend on such a choice though -- it holds for either morphism string.)
+(Our main result in this section doesn't depend on such a choice though.)

-Morphism strings of the Khovanov complexes of rational tangles are not particularly readable, in that the structure of the complex is not as apparent as when it is represented as a dot diagram.
-As such we'll replace any instance of $s$ with a negative-sloping diagonal line, and an $r$ with a positive sloping diagonal line.
-With these conventions the morphism string above becomes

-Writing the morphisms strings in this way is useful to illustrate how the complexes change when crossings are added to the underlying tangle, as well as a way to rapidly compute the Khovanov complex of a rational tangle by hand, as we do in Example~\ref{eg-82}.
+When constructing the morphism string, when we go backwards in homological height we put a dash on the morphism.